juandes/Stocks-StandardDeviation-Assignment/README.md

 ## Report

-The complete report is found at [A look at the adjusting closing price of stocks from January 1, 2015 to September 28, 2015](http://juandes.github.io/Stocks-StandardDeviation-Assignment/).
+The complete report is found at: [A look at the adjusting closing price of stocks from January 1, 2015 to September 28, 2015](http://juandes.github.io/Stocks-StandardDeviation-Assignment/).